In Rome Hospital, Unvaccinated Patients Fill Coronavirus Beds - UrduPoint

 "Patients in the ICU for the most part are not vaccinated.
 And these are the most at risk, those whose condition worsens more readily and need intubation and assisted breathing," Mezzanotte said.

-- Scared of covid - Breathing oxygen through a mask, another patient, Salvatore, said he was a big supporter of vaccines but had not yet had his coronavirus jab before he feel gravely ill.
+- Scared of Covid - Breathing oxygen through a mask, another patient, Salvatore, said he was a big supporter of vaccines but had not yet had his coronavirus jab before he felt gravely ill.

 "In the space of a few hours, I went from being a person full of vitality to an empty sack, deprived of force," the 55-year-old said.